 Through a Direct Access Laboratory

 In some respects, direct access testing has been around for some time.
 Over-the-counter home tests are a type of DAT since they do not require a prescription and can be bought and used at the consumer's discretion.
-Now, the trend has expanded to include laboratories offering clinical tests at the patient's request.
-In some retail centers, people can walk into a lab and request certain tests; wellness centers offer health screens and other lab tests; and free-standing and mobile testing facilities offer screening tests to the public, such as in grocery stores and pharmacies.
+Now, the trend has expanded to include laboratories offering clinical tests at the individual's request, without consultation with their healthcare provider.
+In some retail centers, people can walk into a lab and request certain tests; wellness centers offer health screens and other lab tests; and free-standing and mobile testing facilities such as those in grocery stores and pharmacies offer screening tests to the public.

 Most DAT labs limit the availability of tests to simple, general health tests such as complete blood counts (CBC), cholesterol levels, throat and urine cultures, diabetes screening (blood glucose tests), chemistry panels, PSA for prostate cancer, thyroid tests, HIV antibody tests, blood typing, pregnancy tests, and urine drug screens.
 More recently, genetic tests have become increasingly available through direct access as well.

-Direct access testing may reduce costs for the patient by eliminating the expense of doctor's office visits, providing vital information to patients who are concerned with a particular health problem or who may otherwise avoid testing due to inconvenience or concerns over anonymity.
-However, most insurance companies do not cover tests that are not ordered by a physician; therefore, you should expect to pay out-of-pocket for these services.
+As with POC testing and home testing, direct access testing may benefit individuals by reducing the expense of office visits, providing vital information to individuals who are concerned with a particular health problem or who may otherwise avoid testing due to inconvenience or concerns over privacy.
+However, most insurance companies do not cover tests that are not ordered by a healthcare practitioner, so you should expect to pay out-of-pocket for these services.